wididestrianda01/Instacart/README.md

 Business Implication resulting from this study can be found in the pdf file.

 ## Methodology
-How to find lever from customer transaction behaviour and purchasing history to improve profitability?
+From the research question `How to find lever from customer transaction behaviour and purchasing history to improve profitability?`

 Customer Segmentation based on Spending Profile is used to generate tailored marketing approach Customer Segmentation based on Buying Pattern is used as input to Association Rule Algorithm